jmanteau/mkdocs-to-confluence/README.md

 - Active maintenance and bug fixes

 The fork is vendored (included in the package) to ensure reliability and avoid dependency conflicts.

+### H1 Title Stripping

+A common practice in Markdown documentation is to start each page with a level-1 heading (h1) that serves as the page title.
+When published to Confluence, this creates a redundant visual effect where the page title appears twice: once in Confluence's page header and again as the first line of content.

+The `strip_h1` option automatically removes this redundant h1 from the page body while preserving it as the Confluence page title.

+The h1 will be stripped **only if ALL** of the following conditions are met:
+1. The h1 is the very first content element in the file (ignoring blank lines)
+2. There is exactly one h1 in the entire document

 ## Usage Examples